preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 .. image:: page-types-settings-targeting-new2.png

-Targeting for a section works the same way as targeting in many other places in Omnia.
+Targeting for a section works the same way as targeting in many other parts of Omnia.
 See this page for more information: :doc:`Using Targeting </general-assets/targeting-in-omnia/index>`

 Custom CSS
 *******************